aheff20/CSCE310/README.md

 1. Download NodeJS 16.14.0 from the NodeJS website (I think this is the link for it... https://nodejs.org/en/blog/release/v16.14.0)
 2. Open an integrated terminal in VSCode and check Node is installed at the right version (`node -v`)
 3. If you get an error saying node cannot be found or the version is incorrect, restart your computer and then check again

+## .env Set-up
+The server requires environment variables to run, which is a secret file that cannot be pushed to Github and has information required to connect to our database.
+In order to be able to access any data, you need to follow the following steps:
+1. At the base of the project (~/CSCE310), create a new file called `.env`
+2. Inside the file, copy exactly the information I sent to our groupchat, so it looks like the photo

 ## Environment Set-up
 **IMPORTANT: Make sure you checkout the development branch from the github.
 There should never be a direct push to the main branch!**